ssiegelman15/Note-Taker/README.md

 ## Installation

-Clone the repository and run "npm i" from the terminal to install necessary files"
+Clone the repository and run "npm i" from the terminal to install necessary files.

 ## Usage